- How to obtain Greek passport?

 Why Become a Greek Citizen?

 The entire world knows Greece as the cradle of European civilization.
-The country boasts a mild Mediterranean climate, delicious cuisine, and spell-binding landscapes.
+The country boasts a mild Mediterranean climate, delicious cuisine, lavish farms, and spell-binding landscapes.
 There are many sites from the UNESCO World Heritage list.
-While some people live on the Greek inland, others choose to stay on the islands and enjoy the sea.
-Greece is a superb alternative to Spain and is great for those who no longer want to live in northern countries.
+While some people live on the Greek inland, others choose to stay on the islands, like Corfu, and enjoy the azure sea.
+Greece is a superb alternative to Spain for those who plan to immigrate and is great for those who no longer want to live in northern countries.

-The Greek government recognizes the popularity of the country by offering naturalization.
-Yet the State is also quite protective and does not open the road to citizenship to anyone.
+The Greek government recognizes the popularity of the country by offering foreigner naturalization.
+Yet the State is also quite protective and does not open the road to citizenship to anyone, so there are eligibility requirements.
 Greece only offers passports to its existing nationals.
 Unless you can prove you are Greek by descent it is very unlikely that you will ever get a passport.
 Greece also does not support a citizenship-by-investment program, like some other European countries.
 Instead, the government runs a special Golden Visa program.
-It offers a residence permit in exchange for buying shares in the country's real estate.
+It offers a residence permit in exchange for buying shares in the country's real estate, which is a marvelous start for naturalization.

 - Immigration law in Greece